capaj/be-pretty/README.md

 ## Usage

 When you are in an old codebase which needs to be pretty now, and stay pretty forever and ever execute `npx be-pretty`.
-An output looks like this:
+An output should look like this:

 ```
 be-pretty